 Parents, pay attention.
 Don’t let your child be a victim.

-Grace Episcopal Church, located in Alexandria Virginia, has a member who is alleged to have boundary issues with little girls.
+Grace Episcopal Church, located in Alexandria Virginia, has a member who is alleged to be a child molester.

 I cannot go into the details, for obvious reasons.

 But former rector Malm knows who that person is.
 He knows the specifics.
 He’s done nothing to prevent that person from having access to the church, or the church school.
 Or to prevent that person from having unsupervised access to children.